dpretet/friscv/test/priv_sec_testsuite/README.md

 Basic test to ensure we can move back and forth the modes and manage correctly ecall/mret and execute a basic program.
 It also checks the error management if u-mode runtime tries to use m-mode instructions or tries to access CSR registers reserved to m-mode

+## Test 1: Interrupts

+Generate interrupts and manage them.
+Check U-mode move back M-mode to handle the interrupt.
+Check WFI is correctly supported by U-mode.